SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

 ![mbed application shield](/images/device-demos/ublox/ublox_applicationshield.jpg)

-The Cumulocity mbed agent connects the C027 application board to Cumulocity and provides the following features:
+The Cumulocity IoT mbed agent connects the C027 application board to Cumulocity IoT and provides the following features:

 * Network dial-up using the C027 modem.
 * Efficient communication through [SmartREST](/microservice-sdk/rest#smartrest).
-* Full auto-registration using Cumulocity's bootstrap and device registration.
+* Full auto-registration using Cumulocity IoT's bootstrap and device registration.
 * Collection and storage of temperature, GPS, accelerometer and analog sensor readings.
-* Remote control of the device LEDs and LCD display from Cumulocity.
+* Remote control of the device LEDs and LCD display from Cumulocity IoT.
 * Status monitoring using the LCD display of the application shield.

 #### Prerequisites

-To run the Cumulocity mbed agent, the following items are required:
+To run the Cumulocity IoT mbed agent, the following items are required:

 * [u-blox C027](https://mbed.org/platforms/u-blox-C027/) Internet of Things starter kit, 2G or 3G version.
 * [mbed appliation shield](https://mbed.org/components/mbed-Application-Shield/).
 * A USB type A to type B adapter.
 * A power supply.
 * A SIM card with data plan for internet access.
 The SIM card should have no SIM PIN.
 The SIM PIN can be deactivated using any mobile phone.
 * You need access to the Cumulocity IoT platform.
-If you do not have access yet, try Cumulocity for free.
+If you do not have access yet, try Cumulocity IoT for free.
 Go to Software AG Cloud > [Cumulocity IoT] (https://www.softwareag.cloud/site/product/cumulocity-iot.html#/) and select "Try for free".

 ### Setting up and registering the device

+#### To get started

 1. Insert the SIM card into the SIM slot on the backside of the u-blox C027.
 2. Attach the cellular antenna to the board.